-- Located in a small, specialist institution, and as part of the only Business School in the UK devoted to the study of the Creative Industries, you will develop your skills in conversation with the widest possible community of future creative business leaders. - Studying with access to London and the South-East as the hub of the UK's fashion industry, but with the distance and separation to concentrate on the development of your creative practice, UCA Epsom is the ideal location for any student who is passionate about fashion business and management. - Optional Global Creative Industries immersion gives you both the opportunity to develop your professional, academic, and personal understanding of the creative industries and to development your professional network and industry connections. - Instructed by a mixture of cutting-edge academic staff and experienced industry professionals, you will have the opportunity to learn real-world skills beyond the classroom through visits and networking.
+- Located in a small, specialist institution, and as part of the only Business School in the UK devoted to the study of the Creative Industries, you will develop your skills in conversation with the widest possible community of future creative business leaders. - Studying with access to London and the South-East as the hub of the UK's media agency industries, but with the distance and separation to concentrate on the development of your creative practice, UCA Epsom is the ideal location for any student who is passionate about marketing and communication. - Our optional Global Creative Industries immersion gives you both the opportunity to develop your professional, academic, and personal understanding of the creative industries and to development your professional network and industry connections. - Instructed by a mixture of cutting-edge academic staff and experienced industry professionals, you will have the opportunity to learn real-world skills beyond the classroom through visits and networking.